dsgelab/RNN/README.md

 ### 1_combine

 This script combines data from three sources.
 Endpoint longitudinal file, detailed longitudinal file and new longitudinal features file (which is deived from new registers not included in detailed longitudinal file yet (see 0_additional_longitudinal_features)).
 Before running this script, all longitudinal files must be split to smaller files each containing data for 300k IDs.
-The script can be run in parallel using bash commands:
+The script can be run in parallel using shell commands:

 ```console
 set -x